Covid passport: Do I need one for travel or events - and how do I get it?

 Even with a UK-wide system in place, each destination such as Spain will have different rules on who can enter and what proof is required.

-UK transport secretary Grant Shapps confirmed on Wednesday morning that the existing NHS Covid-19 app will soon be repurposed for use as a Covid passport in England.
+UK transport secretary Grant Shapps recently said the existing NHS app will soon be repurposed for use as a Covid passport in England.

 In the interim in England, residents should be able to obtain paper “proof”.